Several fitness enthusiasts have experienced constipation due to steroid use.

 In fact, a study done in rats showed that taking prednisone for short-term use caused a slowing of intestinal transit.

-This has been linked to poor bowel movements and constipation .
+This has been linked to poor bowel movements and constipation, according to the BioMed Research International .

 How Do They Cause Constipation?